 Athletics is working closely with our national organization (NAIA) and regional conference (WHAC) to map out plans for our student-athletes to train, practice and compete in the year ahead.
 Aaron Sagraves (our Athletic Director), his staff team and our coaches are putting together the details and will be in touch with each team.

 CU athletics is looking forward to having Golden Eagles on campus again!
 The way we play, practice and compete may look a little different this semester.
-We don’t have all of the details for fall sports yet, but here are a few announcements:
+We don’t have all of the details for spring sports yet, but here are a few announcements:

 If for some reason we need to do some of our courses online, we have incorporated state-of-the-art technology so that your online experience will be fully interactive as if you were actually in the classroom.
 Because online content will be the same in terms of knowledge gained, and because you will receive full credit for the courses, the tuition charge will remain the same.
 Tuition charges are intended to cover the cost of education.
 Providing the appropriate technology to enhance the remote learning experience costs CU more than what on-ground classroom teaching would cost.